St. Louis–San Francisco 1522: First restoration and excursion career

 No. 1522 derailed on a wye in North St. Louis, Missouri on May 17, 1999, while on a test run following an 18-month overhaul.
 A rail overturned under the fireman's side as the locomotive was moving onto the wye, causing extensive damage to the running gear.
-The damage was repaired and the locomotive returned to service a few months later with help from the Tennessee Valley Railroad Museum.

-In June 2001, No. 1522 was invited to pull the Burlington Northern Santa Fe annual employee appreciation special which included a historic tour through the state of Texas.
-The 1522 was also invited to pull several excursions for the 2001 NRHS annual convention held that year in St. Louis.
+The damage was repaired and the locomotive returned to service a few months later with help from the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee.
+In June 2001, No. 1522 was invited to pull the Burlington Northern Santa Fe (BNSF) annual employee appreciation special which included a historic tour through the state of Texas.
+No. 1522 was also invited to pull several excursions for the 2001 NRHS annual convention held that year in St. Louis.